shoui520/shoui520.github.io/docs/routine.md

 # 30 Day Japanese (UsagiSpoon)

-A guide/routine to help people learn Japanese from scratch with the immersion method.
+A **routine** to help people learn Japanese from scratch with the immersion method.

-This guide was made to be followed in order.
-Most of the decisions have already been made for you.

 The routines are split into days.
 Each day has tasks that you need to do.